-We offer the following general observations:
+We offer the following general observations on the paper:

-The conclusions reached in the 'traffic light' tables are very subjective and almost meaningless at this juncture in the plan development.
-We would question how an option that is likely to result in development in areas which have floodplains can be coloured coded green (helps to achieve the objective) on the basis that developments can be located aware from areas at risk?
+- The conclusions reached in the 'traffic light' tables are very subjective and almost meaningless at this juncture in the plan development.
+We would question how an option that is likely to result in development in areas which have floodplains can be coloured coded green (helps to achieve the objective) on the basis that developments can be located away from areas at risk?
 Without being site specific this is a very broad assumption and should at the very least be colour coded amber.
 Equally how can an assessment of impact on infrastructure result in the statement 'Appropriate infrastructure could be provided to accommodate any new development', when in reality developers argue for years over the detail in section 106 agreements trying to increase site abnormals and produce evidence that the site would not be viable if the figure for such associated development such as infrastructure is fixed at too high a level.
-Again, such broad assumptions add little to the analysis at this time other than to evidence that MCC is considering the Wellbeing of Future Generations Act.

-- We understand that there is limited progress with a Strategic Development Plan for South East Wales.
+Again, such broad assumptions add little to the analysis at this time other than to evidence that MCC is considering the Wellbeing of Future Generations Act. - We understand that there is limited progress with a Strategic Development Plan for South East Wales.
 This is disappointing as it would be advantageous for many of the issues regarding the level of growth and spatial options to be considering constraints and opportunities in neighbouring authorities rather than be constrained by the boundaries of Monmouthshire.

-We pose the question whether it would be feasible to consider neighbouring authorities taking some of the growth during the preparation of this LDP? - If public authorities are serious about taking action to eliminate further human contribution to climate change, enormous efforts need to be made at every level.
+If public authorities are serious about taking action to eliminate further human contribution to climate change, enormous efforts need to be made at every level.
 The LDP needs to set out the leadership MCC intends to show and the contribution it expects from its residents if the challenge is to be met.
-Climate policy should not be an add on.
+We consider the strategy for such ambitious housebuilding (most probably by the big housebuilders) to be contrary to climate change mitigation.

-We offer more specific comments on the options:
+We offer more specific comments on the options set out in the paper: